Taconic Golf Club – Played July 2016

 The green has a serious false front, but once you get past that you can make some putts here.
 Except of course for me!

 This hole was part of the original seven holes and as such is the oldest hole on the property.
 I bet it was a real brute back in the day.
 It definitely is today.
-What you see it what you get.
+What you see is what you get.

-The last hole is a tester, but with some good shots you can have a birdie opportunity.
+The last hole is a tester, but with some good shots, you can have a birdie opportunity.
 The trouble is all down the left side so err on the right.
 The second shot is more of the same.

 Here is a look at the green from short and left.